 By Noel Randewich

-revenue outlook for the current quarter that missed
+for the current quarter missed expectations as the graphics

 With PC sales losing ground to tablets, Nvidia is betting on